King's Cross Central: Regeneration and planning

+The commencement of work on High Speed 1 in 2000 provided a major impetus for wider redevelopment.
+King’s Cross was identified as an ‘opportunity area’ in the Camden Council Development Plan in 2000, and in the later 2004 London Plan.
+The majority of the land at King's Cross Central was used for HS1 construction purposes from July 2001 until autumn 2007.
+The London terminus of the Eurostar international rail service moved to St Pancras station in November 2007 with the station's redevelopment leading to the demolition of several buildings, including the Gasworks.

 Historic buildings on the site; left to right: 2 Granary Square (former Goods Yard Offices), West Handyside Shelter, Midland Goods Shed (behind its own office building).

 The majority of the site falls within two conservation areas.
 There are several buildings and structures of heritage value, some of which are listed.

-Many organisations are affected by the decisions that will be taken by the developers.
-A partial list includes Camley Street Natural Park, The Cross nightclub, and St Pancras Cruising Club.

 Proposed development

-King's Cross Central has been identified in national, regional, and local policies as a high density development.
-It is a brownfield site (i.e. had past industrial use) with excellent public transport links.
+King's Cross Central was identified in national, regional, and local policies as a high density development.
+It was a brownfield site (i.e. had past industrial use).
 Buildings proposed ranged from 1 storey to 19 storeys.
-Protected views of St Paul's from Parliament Hill and Kenwood House will not be affected.
+Protected views of St Paul's from Parliament Hill and Kenwood House were not affected.

 At least a third of the site (25 acres/10 hectares) was dedicated to new public routes and open spaces.
-Argent proposed to create 20 new major routes and 10 new privately owned public spaces.
+Related Argent proposed to create 20 new major routes and 10 new privately owned public spaces.
 Five of these are major new squares - Granary Square, Station Square, Pancras Square, Cubitt Square, and North Square - which together total 8 acres.

-In addition, the proposals included 6.5 acres of new public realm along the Regent's Canal (the Gas Holders Zone and Coal Drops Yard and within a new "Cubitt Park".
-Argent invested in improvements to the canal corridor, notably lighting and access from Granary Square.
-About a mile along the towpath to the west is Camden Market, and beyond that Regent's Park and London Zoo; to the east is the Islington Tunnel and then Upper Street, a busy retail and entertainment area.
-Camley Street Natural Park, Old St. Pancras Church, and Somers Town are now connected to Kings Cross Central by a footbridge, one of three new crossings over the Regent's Canal.
+The proposals also included 6.5 acres of new public realm along the Regent's Canal (the Gas Holders Zone and Coal Drops Yard) and within a new "Cubitt Park".

+Camden Council granted outline planning permission for the main part of the site in early 2006.
+This was approved by the government and the Mayor of London.
+A small area of the project, known as the "Triangle Site", fell within the boundaries of Islington.
+Islington Council initially refused planning permission due to concerns over residential housing suitability and affordable housing levels.
+There was a public inquiry in 2008, which concluded that the development could proceed.